swiftdiaries/cisco-kubeflow-starter-pack/README.md

 *1. Am I eligible for Cisco Kubeflow Starter-pack?*

 The prerequisites for trying out Kubeflow Starter Pack is very simple.
-If you have Kubernetes v.1.14 (or lower) version installed on Cisco UCS ML servers, you are good to go.
+If you have Kubernetes v.1.14 (or lower) version installed on Cisco UCS servers, you are good to go.

 *2. What if I am a Cisco customer, but don't have Kubernetes installed?*